qapn/gnaf-importer/README.md

 * **How often do I need to update this database?**

     There's a new G-NAF release every month.

+* **Which G-NAF release is this script compatible with?**

+    Any of them should work.
+I've most recently run it successfully with the February 2019 release.

 * **I searched for X address/business and the result was incorrect/missing!**